Carrots Are Orange

 This past holiday season we “Life is Good” jar where we wrote on scraps of paper anything and everything we loved in life.
 So, you can imagine the range of responses depending on the mood, on the day, on the child, and so on.

 On Christmas, at the dinner table, that is how we began our meal.
 That was my toast to the family.
-I opened the jar and read a bit after bit of why our “Life is Good”.
+I opened the jar and read bit after bit why our “Life is Good”.
 Such a wonderful reminder of all the wonderful joys to experience every day.

 valentine's activity